-- the identity of the VASS within the "appSerId" attribute; and
+- the identity of the service consumer within the "appSerId" attribute; and

-- application QoS requirements for the session within the "appQosReq" attribute.
+- the application QoS requirements for the session within the "appQosReq" attribute.

 When the VAE Server receives the HTTP POST request from the service consumer, the VAE server shall make an authorization based on the information received from the service consumer.
 If the authorization is successful, the VAE Server shall create a new resource, which represents "Individual Session Oriented Service Subscription", addressed by a URI as defined in clause 6.7.3.3.2 and contains a VAE Server created resource identifier.
 The VAE Server shall respond to the service consumer with a 201 Created message, including Location header field containing the URI for the created resource.